kevinalh/kevinalh/README.md

 ### Tech

-I'm familiar with AWS and GCP as cloud platforms, Kafka as data transport, and Airflow for orchestration.
+Some of the databases I've used are Postgres, Snowflake, DuckDB, and ClickHouse.
-My favorite databases are Postgres, Snowflake, DuckDB, and ClickHouse.
+Nowadays I mostly code in Python, Golang and Rust.

 Every once in a while active on [Stack Overflow](https://stackoverflow.com/users/2616577/) and the other Stack Exchange network sites.